 This takes about 3 hours.
 The CITO map of Amsterdam is recommended – the full city map, not their small city-centre version.
-There are two specialised map shops in Amsterdam: Pied à Terre (Overtoom 135-137), and A la Carte (Utrechtsestraat 110/112).
-Revised January 2017.
+There are two specialised map shops in Amsterdam: Pied à Terre (Overtoom 135-137), and A la Carte (Ferdinand Bolstraat 147).
+Revised June 2017.

 start at the south entrance to the new cycle tunnel under Centraal Station.
 Facing the city, turn right, between the mega cycle-rack and the Ibis hotel.